Curvy Instagram Model Neybron James Teases Her Fans In A Sexy Black Teddy

 Plus-size Instagram model Neybron James recently took to her page and teased her legions of admirers with a very hot lingerie picture, one which left very little to the imagination of the viewers.

 In the snap, the hot model could be seen rocking a provocative black teddy which featured multiple straps.
-The model also wore a garter belt and suspenders that she fastened around her well-toned, thick thighs.
+The model also wore a garter belt and garters that she fastened around her well-toned, thick thighs.

 The risqué outfit struggled to contain the model’s enviable assets and also allowed her to bare her nipples.
 However, staying in line with Instagram’s prohibition on full-on nudity, the model censored her breasts with the help of black, heart-shaped stickers that she pasted on the picture through a photo-editing tool.